vlang/v/doc/docs.md

 ### Asserts that do not abort your program

-When initially prototyping functionality and tests, it is sometimes desirable to have asserts, that do not stop the program, but just print their failures.
+When initially prototyping functionality and tests, it is sometimes desirable to have asserts that do not stop the program, but just print their failures.
 That can be achieved by tagging your assert containing functions with an `[assert_continues]` tag, for example running this program: